Attorneys Advising Families Who Will Bring Wrongful Death Claims

 Our law firm builds strong cases for clients seeking relief from the financial losses caused by the death of their loved one.
 We use experts such as vocational specialists, economists, geriatric nurses, and others who can attest to the financial value of the loss.
 In the case of a parent whose child is killed, we have structured cases to recover the value of the care that the child would have provided to an elderly parent.
 In the case of children whose parent is killed, we build the claim around the care the parent provided the child.

 Causes Of Wrongful Death

 A wrongful death can result from any accident that causes serious injury.
 Our lawyers have obtained settlements and verdicts for families who have lost a loved one because of:

-Truck accident involving tractor trailers or big rigs
+- A truck accident involving a tractor trailer or big rig

 The death of a loved one is a traumatic event, and the thought of initiating a legal proceeding to preserve your legal rights can be overwhelming.
 However, it is important to act promptly to preserve evidence, investigate the cause of the accident, and to file a lawsuit prior to the deadline imposed by the statute of limitations.

-The attorneys at Koles & Burke, LLP understand the complexities and nuances of the law and have extensive experience in dealing with wrongful death cases.
+The attorneys at Koles & Burke, LLP, understand the complexities and nuances of the law and have extensive experience in dealing with wrongful death cases.
 We are available to answer any questions you may have regarding the loss of your loved one.
-Contact us to schedule a free consultation on any accident cases.
+Contact us by email or call 201-293-8289 to schedule a free consultation on any accident case.